 I am not requiring Elijah to recreate a colonial map or present a costumed speech.
 We will also skip the research paper, but at the end of the course, he will complete the hour project (as it is right up our interest-led learning alley).
 He’s already mentioned talking to his pottery teacher about making some Mesoamerican pieces.

 We are adding full day field trips to this course.
 We’ve already experienced amazing days of hands on learning at an Indian Market & Festival as well as visited The Old Fort for a day learning about The French and Indian War.
 We have eight more field trips planned which will cover The Revolutionary War, The War of 1812, slavery, Andrew Jackson, and The Civil War.

 I want Elijah to have experience taking CLEP tests.
 He will begin studying for U.S. History I when he completes this course.

-Since we are going off the rails for David Raymond’s American History, I decided I needed to estimate how many hours Elijah was spending on this course.
+Since we are going off the rails for Dave Raymond’s American History, I decided I needed to estimate how many hours Elijah was spending on this course.
 This is my rough estimate:

 Lectures & Taking Notes = 43 hours

 Field Trips = 50 hours

 Studying for American History CLEP Test = 5 hours

 The general idea is 60-90 hours is equivalent to 1 semester of learning.
 Since I am the teacher, administrator, guidance counselor, and MOM, I have decided the final count is enough to award credit for an entire year of American History.